 Estimated costs include but are not limited to: health/wellness ($150), personal expenses ($225), visa ($100), passport ($150), and some meals ($75).

 Prof/Dir of MS in Applied Data Analytics

-Lakshmi Iyer is Professor of Information Systems and Director of the Applied Data Analytics Graduate Programs at the Walker College of Business, Appalachian State University.
+Lakshmi Iyer is Acting Associate Dean for Graduate Programs and Research and Professor of Information Systems at the Walker College of Business, Appalachian State University.
 Her research interests are in the area of emerging technologies & its impact on organizations and users, and social inclusion in computing.
-Dr. Iyer has been involved in community engaged outreach and scholarship that furthers the role of women in IT (wiit.uncg.edu).
-She is the founder and Director of the “IT is for Girls” at UNCG, an outreach program for middle and high-school girls that aims to increase their awareness about education and career paths in computing.
+Dr. Iyer has been involved in community engaged outreach and scholarship that furthers the role of underrepresented students in STEM.
+She is the founder and Director of the “Innovate for Good”, an outreach program for students to increase their awareness about education and career paths in computing.

 Dr. Dinesh Davè

-Dr. Dinesh S. Davè is the Department Chair & Professor in the Department of Computer Information Systems & Supply Chain Management in the John A. Walker College of Business at Appalachian State University.
-He served as the Director of Supply Chain, the Director of Center for Business Research, and held the Beroth Oil Four Brothers Professorship.
+Dr. Dinesh S. Davè is serving as the Director & Professor of Supply Chain Management in the Department of Marketing & Supply Chain Management in the John A. Walker College of Business at Appalachian State University.
+He served as the Chair of the Department of Computer Information Systems & Supply Chain Management and the Director of Center for Business Research, and held the Beroth Oil Four Brothers Professorship.
 His teaching and research activities have been in the areas of Supply Chain/Operations Management, Quantitative Methods & Techniques, Analytical Models, Business Statistics, Lean Six-Sigma Quality Management, and Information Technology.